The-Back-Room/The-Back-Room.github.io/docs/Comics/doujins/ranma-12/summer-heat.md

 > {: .warning }
 > **Content Warning**: This doujin contains explicit adult content and is intended for mature audiences only.
 Reader discretion is advised.
 >
-> **Disclaimer**: This is a fan-made work and is not officially affiliated with or endorsed by the original creators of Ranma 1/2.
+> ℹ️ This is a fan-made work and is not officially affiliated with or endorsed by the original creators of Ranma 1/2.
 All characters and settings belong to their respective owners.
 This doujin is created for entertainment purposes only.

 ---